Making Products that people use

 2015 | Hercules installed and later upgraded a shallow groundwater remediation system on-site. |

-2017 | EPA selected the final interim remedy for the outfall ditch.
+2017 | EPA selected the final interim remedy for the outfall ditch to include capping the ditch and relocating the outfall.
 EPD concurred with the remedy selection. |

 2018 | The state relaxed fish consumption advisories again based on improvement in fish tissue sampling - a result of Hercules’ remediation. |